TNolan01/player_track/README.md

 ​
 ### **Design Choices**

 The site/application is designed and styled using Bootstrap and is presented in a 'dashboard' style layout.
-With the focus of the application being on the display of information and functionality I have made deisgn choices based around this.
+With the focus of the application being on the display of information and functionality I have made the design choices based around this.
 ​
 #### **Fonts**
 I have decided against using Font Awesome or any other resource Font library, I have used the default Bootstrap font library.